-Jean Borgatti Frances Hamilton Randi Hopkins Margaret Moore Timothy Orwig Helen Popinchalk Guhapriya Ranganathan Matthew Rich Masha Ryskin
+Kimberlee Cloutier-Blazzard Michelle Grohe Frances Hamilton Randi Hopkins Jaclyn Kain Timothy Orwig Helen Popinchalk Guhapriya Ranganathan Masha Ryskin

-The Department of Art and Music offers three majors: art, music, and an interdepartmental major in arts administration; as well as four minors: art, photography, arts administration, and music.
-The department has the following residency requirement: normally, students majoring in art or music take all courses required for the major within the Department of Art and Music.
-Transfer students must complete a minimum of 16 credit hours within the department.
-Students who pursue a double major or combine a major and a minor within the department may not double-count courses.
+- The Department of Art and Music offers three majors: art, music, and an interdepartmental major in arts administration, as well as four minors: art, photography, arts administration, and music. - The Department has the following residency requirement: normally, students majoring in art or music take all courses required for the major within the department of Art and Music.
+Transfer students must complete a minimum of 16 credit hours within the department. - Students who pursue a double major or combine a major and a minor within the department may not double-count courses. - Students may not take required courses or required electives for their major pass/fail.
+In order to pass, students must earn at least a C- in pass/fail courses in the Department of Art and Music.